Becoming a Geologist

 One Of The Insanely Lovely Buildings At The College of Charleston

 I blundered into an environment that focused purely on teaching, learning, and one-on-one experience.
-No TA’s taught courses at the CofC (some geology majors were allowed to be lab assistants); most classes contained less than sixteen students, and the emphasis was on teaching, not research.
+Most classes contained less than sixteen students, and the emphasis was on teaching, not research.
 A better experience would have been difficult to find.
-Many thanks to the original gang in the College of Charleston Geology Department: Michael Katuna, Richard Chalcraft, Glen Merrill, David Lawrence, and Aileen Wojtal Duc!

 Towards the end of my degree program, I developed an interest in coal geology.
 I sought out the world’s foremost coal geologist…John C. Ferm, and discovered he was a professor at the University of South Carolina, a mere 100 miles up the road!
-It killed me to tell my favorite hard-rock professor at the CofC, who might have hoped I would become one of his igneous proteges, that I wanted to defect to “soft rock” coal geology, apply to graduate school, and study with Ferm.
+It killed me to tell my favorite hard-rock professor at the CofC (who might have hoped I would become one of his igneous proteges), that I wanted to defect to “soft rock” geology, apply to graduate school, and study with Ferm.

 I applied to the University of South Carolina masters program in Geology, and asked for a teaching assistantship.
 They turned me down.